Business continuity for critical times

-We provide implementation and management services for continuity services program (Business Continuity, Disaster Recovery and Crisis Management) for the Office of Digital Solutions which underpins continuous delivery of most critical activities of the University.
+We provide implementation and management for Digital Solutions' continuity services programs, which include Business Continuity, Disaster Recovery and Crisis Management.
+These programs underpin delivery of the most critical activities of the University.

 WHAT IS BUSINESS CONTINUITY MANAGEMENT?

-BCM lifecycle encapsulates the stages of activity that an organisation moves through and repeats with the overall aim of improving organisational resilience.
+BCM lifecycle defines the stages of activity that an organisation moves through and repeats with the overall aim of improving resilience.

 - Business Continuity